Dynamical Programming for off-the-grid dynamic Inverse Problems: Results for the structure of E

 \subsection{Properties of \texorpdfstring{$\reg$}{W}}

 The following lower semi-continuity result is well known (see for instance \cite[Prop.
 7.1]{santambrogio_optimal_2015}, or \cite[Prop.
-5.1.7]{Ambrosio2008}). \begin{lemma}[Fatou's lemma for measures] If $w\colon \HG\rightarrow \ci0{+\infty}$ is lower semi-continuous, then the functional $\reg$ is lower semi-continuous on $\MC^+(\HG)$ with respect to the narrow topology. \end{lemma}
+5.1.7]{Ambrosio2008}). \begin{lmm}[Fatou's lemma for measures] If $w\colon \HG\rightarrow \ci0{+\infty}$ is lower semi-continuous, then the functional $\reg$ is lower semi-continuous on $\MC^+(\HG)$ with respect to the narrow topology. \end{lmm}

-Compactness in spaces of measure can be characterised by the following lemmas. \begin{lemma}[Prokhorov's theorem on measure spaces] If $\HG$ is a complete separable metric space and $\C A\subset \MC(\HG)$ is a family of Borel measures, then
+Compactness in spaces of measure can be characterised by the following lemmas. \begin{lmm}[{Prokhorov's theorem on measure spaces, e.g. \cite[Thms.
+7.1.7, 8.6.7-8]{Bogachev2007}}] \\If $\HG$ is a complete separable metric space and $\C A\subset \MC(\HG)$ is a family of Borel measures, then

-\end{lemma} The proof of this is \cite[Thms.
-7.1.7, 8.6.7-8]{Bogachev2007}.
-Because of this lemma, we can give sufficient conditions for the compactness of sub-levelsets of $\reg$.
+\end{lmm} Because of this lemma, we can give sufficient conditions for the compactness of sub-levelsets of $\reg$.